Looking for the best grammar checker to use in 2020?

-Personally, I use Grammarly and Hemingway Editor regularly.
-I write non-fiction and these serve my needs as they are affordable, accurate and fast.
+I use Grammarly and Hemingway Editor regularly.
+I write non-fiction, and these serve my needs as they are affordable, accurate, and fast.

-Ginger is also good for non-fiction and non-english writers.
+Ginger is also useful for non-fiction and non-English writers.

 Is Microsoft Word grammar checker accurate?

 Yes!
-It does the job if you’re on a budget.
+This writing tutor does the job if you’re on a budget.
 That said, I always recommend printing out longer pieces of writing (more than 1,000 words) and hiring a proofreader for books.

 What’s the best free grammar checker on the internet?

-Consider SpellCheckPlus for checking writing on the go.
+Consider SpellCheckPlus as a writing tutor for checking writing on the go.
 If you’re a blogger or use WordPress, install the Jetpack plugin and turn on After the Deadline.